-The Moody's ratings of the City's investments are listed in the table above.
-The City has no investment policy that would further limit its investment choices other than what has been approved by State statute.
+The credit ratings for the City's securities are listed above.
+Ohio Law requires that STAR Ohio maintain the highest rating provided by at least one nationally recognized standard rating service.
+The City has no investment policy that would further limit its investment choices.